Agenda

 -

-Closing Panel: Secondaries- a market in motion
+Closing panel: Secondaries- a market in motion

 • As secondaries and co-investments reshape portfolio construction, what operational adjustments are needed to manage deal execution, valuations, and investor reporting?